-For partners of the veterans the estimated time load is 123 minutes per measurement moment.
-Partners of the veterans will also participate in a maximum of 6 measurement moments, which take place every six months during three years.
+For partners of the veterans the estimated time load is 131 minutes per measurement moment.
+For children of the veterans the estimated time load is 91 minutes per measurement moment.
+Partners and children of the veterans will also participate in a maximum of 6 measurement moments, which take place every six months during three years.